Aero Metals Logo

 Learn more about Aero Metal's Austenitic Steel Alloys

-We can custom pour any “air melted” stainless steel alloy to fit your stainless steel investment casting project requirements.
-If you don’t see your alloy of choice listed above visit our Investment Casting Alloys page for more material options.
+At Aero Metals, we can custom pour any “air melted” stainless steel alloy to fit your stainless steel investment casting project requirements.
+If you don’t see your alloy of choice listed above, visit our Investment Casting Alloys page for more material options.

-We can help you find the right alloy to fit your stainless steel casting requirements using our on-site spectrometer.
-This device gives you the ability to produce your own “specialty alloy” and enables you to change the chemistry to fit your application environment.
+Using our on-site spectrometer, Aero Metals can help you find the right alloy to fit your stainless steel casting requirements.
+This device allows you to produce your own “specialty alloy” and enables you to change the chemistry to suit your application’s environment.

 Request a quote today or contact Aero Metals for more information.